OnScreenProton/deepbluetheme/README.md

 # deepbluetheme

 A simple deep blue theme for discord using atom's One Dark Ui palette.
-Currently only powercord is supported

 Please let me (Onscreenproton#8179) know of any issues related to the theme.

 # Credits
-Inspired by bubblecord by Doggybootsy#1333
+General ui inspired by bubblecord by Doggybootsy#1333

 Mention icons based on Pavy#6125's Nebula 3 mention icons.

+USRBG by Discord-Custom-Covers

 # Addons
 Watermark by Liam The Protogen#2501